neok/oioi-documentation/docs/index.rst

 .. image:: images/ps-oioi-logo-small.png

-This is the stable version of the OIOI, **version 3.**
+.. warning:: This is the latest version of the OIOI, **version 4.**
+             The latest version is still under development and not stable.

-For other versions, open the menu on the very bottom left of the screen.
+             For other versions, e.g. **stable**,
+             open the menu on the very bottom left of the screen.

 The main documentation for the OIOI is organized into a couple of sections: